 - 15.1.
 Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
 Blenheim High School is aware there is a clear link between regular school absence/truanting and CSE.
 Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk. - 15.2.
 Blenheim High School has its own additional Risk Assessment tool that is used in addition if there are any concerns regarding CSE. - 15.3.
-In all cases if the tool identified any level of concern (green, amber or red) the DSL should contact the MASH team and email the completed CSE Screening Tool along with a Multi-Agency Referral Form (MARF).
-If a child is in immediate danger the police should be called on 999. - 15.4.
+A spreadsheet is also used to highlight children at risk of CSE through concerned raised through Social Media use for example. - 15.4.
+In all cases if the tool identified any level of concern (green, amber or red) the DSL should contact their local Referral, Intervention and Assessment team and email the completed CSE Screening Tool along with a Multi-Agency Referral Form (MARF).
+If a child is in immediate danger the police should be called on 999. - 15.5.
 Blenheim High School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence the child may resent what they perceive as interference by staff.
-However, staff must act on their concerns as they would for any other type of abuse. - 15.5.
+However, staff must act on their concerns as they would for any other type of abuse. - 15.6.
 Blenheim High School includes the risks of sexual exploitation in the PHSE and SRE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
-They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help. - 15.6.
+They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help. - 15.7.
 All staff are given hard copies in addition with information on CSE Indicators to keep in their diaries for reference.